adriaan90/blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include power generation, biofuel, emissions reduction and programming.
+bio: A Mechanical Engineer passionate about creating robust and innovative products and teaching other to do the same.
 education:
   courses:
   - course: PhD in Automotive Engineering
     institution: University of the West of England
     year: 2020
-  - course: MEng Nuclear Engineering
+  - course: MEng in Nuclear Engineering
     institution: North West University
     year: 2016
   - course: BEng in Mechanical Engineering